 The song ‘Space Junk’ works superbly at the end of the pilot episode of ‘The Walking Dead’ (and also in lead actor Rick’s final episode, bringing things full circle); how did this particular song find its home here?

 Again it was unexpected.
 ‘Space Junk’ was a bonus track we recorded for a Greatest Hits album in 1998.
 It’s a great song but received no attention at the time.
 Frank Darabont, the director of ‘The Walking Dead’, apparently loved the song and always imagined it as the music to the final scene of Episode 1.
 So we were very fortunate to once again have the attention of a great director.

 ‘Tazer Up’ brought an end to an almost 20 year hiatus, what focused the band to get back in the studio again?

 Various business things came up in the mid-noughties.
 Nick stopped working in A&R and was therefore more available.
 I had done a couple of jazz records and so was more ready to do WANG CHUNG again.
 Nick and I remained great friends through the hiatus so it was nice to think about working together again.
 Plus we had a bunch of good songs lying around so recording them with Adam Wren (with whom we had recorded ‘Space Junk’) was an exciting prospect.
 And some touring opportunities came up, so fate drew us back on the WANG CHUNG trail.

-‘Tazer Up’ has some superb songs on it; The Electricity Club’s favourites are ‘Let’s Get Along’ and ‘Rent Free’, has there been a typical songwriting process within the band?
+‘Tazer Up’ has some superb songs on it like ‘Let’s Get Along’ and ‘Rent Free’, has there been a typical songwriting process within the band?

 Thank you!
 There isn’t a typical process.
 We rarely write together these days but we “get” each other and critique each other, make suggestions.